christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 **Recentiores non deteriores**: Implicit in the point above is that the age of a manuscript is irrelevant to its value as a witness.
-The veneration of old manuscripts in textual criticism is the confusion of auction value with editorial value, and even early editions should be considered witnesses to the textual tradition (see @reeve1982manuscripts).
+The veneration of old manuscripts in textual criticism is the confusion of auction value with editorial value.
+See @browning1960recentiores for helpful discussion that includes evidence from paleography and indirect testimony about Byzantine and medieval copying practices.
+He collects a number of examples in which later manuscripts preserve now lost readings from sources which were clearly independent of all other surviving witnesses, and concludes that "[w]hat emerges from the above examples is that it was not an exception for a thirteenth or fourteenth century scholar to have access to early tradition, it was the rule" (p.
+18).
+Note finally that it is not just manuscripts that fall under this principle: @reeve1982manuscripts argues that early editions should be considered witnesses to the textual tradition as well.

 This first step of editorial practice (*redactio*) along with subsequent refinements is also sometimes called neo-Lachmannian stemmatology.
 An